Developing a creative strategy to localise a global brand.

 This landing page and associated creative executions were aimed at educating and informing consumers about Somfy and their home automation products, but also showcasing the brand in a way that would appeal to the Australian consumer.
 It was necessary to include a strategy to address barriers for local consumers, while also trying to redefine existing attitudes towards the category in general.

 Ensuring the creative content was conveying the correct message was one thing, but creating a targeted and effective digital campaign strategy to ensure the correct content was seen by the right people was crucial to its overall success.
 During the initial discovery phase, clear personas were identified as Somfy’s target audience and Bang used its digital marketing expertise to develop the most effective media planning strategy to achieve the objectives of the campaign.
-Run over a set time period, Bang were able to reposition where ads are being consumed online, to optimise the reach of the campaign and maximise the impact of the media spend.
+Run over a set time period, Bang was able to reposition where ads are being consumed online, to optimise the reach of the campaign and maximise the impact of the media spend.

 By driving consumers to the landing page with a more targeted approach, there was a higher chance of engagement, resulting in positive brand association and actual absorption of key messages by the intended audience.